The Beer Garden Guide to Munich

 • Mini-Hofbräuhaus im Englischen Garten - For a hearty Schnitzel plate paired with a beer from the famous Hofbräu, come here.

-• Aumeister - At the northend of the park you’ll find a lovely beer garden complimented by the surrounding trees and relaxed setting.
+• Aumeister - At the north end of the park you’ll find a lovely beer garden complimented by the surrounding trees and relaxed setting.

 Munich | Website